 Monochromatic schemes could be found everywhere.
-Interior designers were loving beige, gold, cream and white palettes.
-Maybe you also recall the popularity of Peach, Aqua and Mauve back in the 1980’s?
-Anyone remember avocado green carpets or harvest gold kitchens?
+Interior designers loved beige, gold, cream and white palettes, but you may also recall the popularity of Peach, Aqua and Mauve back in the 1980’s?
+What about avocado green carpets or harvest gold kitchens?

 All the Feels

 Monochromatic color schemes can be sophisticated, stylish, serene and beautiful, or they can be boring.
 It really depends on how we perceive it and believe it or not, other people can influence our perception.
 Rooms painted soft blue tones can be cool, restful and calming to some, but to others it comes off cold and depressing.
 Blue is recorded to be the most popular color in the world, however, some people can’t stand it.